 With miles of Pacific Ocean coastline and mild temperatures year-round, you can expect The San Francisco Peninsula to have incredible surfing — and it doesn’t disappoint!
 Offering some of the best surfing in the Bay Area, our beaches are perfect for both beginners interested in learning how to surf, as well as advanced surfers ready for a big break.
 Even dogs catch the waves here at the annual World Dog Surfing Championships in Pacifica.
-To help you plan your next surf adventure, here are the best beaches on The San Francisco Peninsula for surfing.

 1. Linda Mar State Beach - Pacifica, California